 - Set the Cognigy.AI Webhook Endpoint URL

 Before the AI can be tested, the configured Cognigy endpoint needs to be connected to Telegram.
-In order to so, the following API request needs to be done, at the moment:
+In order to so, the following API request needs to be done, at the moment (We recommend using Postman for this):

 - url: <Cognigy Webhook Endpoint URl>